davidkesnr/GIS-Glen-Tanar/README.md

 ## Background

-During my MSc at the University of Aberdeen, I undertook an analysis of ecological data within the Glen Tanar national nature reserve in northeast Scotland, as part of a GIS course.
-I was tasked with investigating the factors influencing the winter browsing incidence of the woodland and surrounding moorland by deer species (indicated by dung density) during the years 2000 to 2005.
-The data was supplied within a geodatabase containing mean winter dung counts measured along 50x2m transects for roe (*Capreolus capreolus*) and red deer (*Cervus elaphus*) respectively, in addition to habitat codes, and a digital terrain model.
+As part of a GIS course I undertook during my MSc at the University of Aberdeen, I conducted an analysis of ecological data collected from the Glen Tanar national nature reserve in northeast Scotland.
+I was tasked with investigating the factors influencing the winter browsing incidence of deer species (indicated by dung density) within the reserve for the years 2000 to 2005.
+The data was supplied within a geodatabase containing mean winter dung pellet counts measured along 50x2m transects for roe (*Capreolus capreolus*) and red deer (*Cervus elaphus*) respectively, in addition to habitat codes and a digital terrain model.

-I asked two specific research questions, namely: does winter browsing incidence (represented by dung density) in conifer-forest sites at Glen
+I formulated two research questions: does winter browsing incidence in conifer-forest sites at Glen Tanar:
-Tanar:

-1.  differ between red and roe deer?; and
+1.  differ between red and roe deer? and
 2.  depend on elevation for red and roe deer respectively?

-I investigated these questions using ArcGIS as well as R.
+I investigated these questions using ArcGIS and R.

 ## Question 1

-For the first research question, I generated maps visualising the mean dung densities within conifer-forest sites for the six-year period for red and roe deer respectively:
+For the first research question, I generated maps in ArcGIS, visualising the mean dung densities within conifer-forest sites for the six-year period for red and roe deer respectively:

 ![](README_files/figure-gfm/map1_GIS_GTNR.png)

-The maps show the extent of conifer forests within Glen Tanar as green polygons, with points showing mean winter dung densities (no. pellets/50x2m transect) for the six-year period 2000-2005 at 78 locations within conifer forest, for (a) roe and (b) red deer.
-The labelled point in (b) shows the transect that had the highest dung density value among all conifer transects.
+The maps show the extent of the Glen Tanar conifer forests as green polygons, with points showing mean winter dung densities (no. pellets/50x2m transect) for 2000-2005 at 78 locations for (a) roe and (b) red deer.
+The labelled point in (b) shows the transect that had the highest mean dung density value among all conifer-forest transects.

-It is evident from this map that there is generally a higher dung density for red deer than for roe deer in conifer habitats at Glen Tanar.
-To investigate this quantitatively, I aimed to conduct an inferential statistical test comparing the means of the two distributions, namely a t-test.
+The maps indicate that there is generally a higher dung density for red deer than for roe deer across the study site.
+To investigate this quantitatively, I compared the mean dung densities of the two species using a t-test.
 I first imported the data into R:

 ``` r
 #read in deer data